SirGoodenough/Logic-Chekr/README.md

 # Test for ALL to be False

-## `false_all([entity1, ...])`
+## `false_all([entity1, entity2, /])`

 This expects a list of entities.
-This means [] brackets OR if your entities are pulled from a BluePrint entity selector, that is already a list and you do not need the brackets.
+This means [ ] braces OR if your entities are pulled from a BluePrint entity selector, that is already a list and you do not need the braces.

 - The number of entities are counted.
 - The number of entities that evaluate as False using `bool(value, default) function` is counted.